 Let’s break down the three main pricing models you’ll encounter when hiring external recruiting help.

-Percentage-based fees are the most common, ranging from 15-30% of the candidate's first-year salary.
-For a software engineer making $120,000, you're looking at $18,000 to $36,000 in recruiting fees.
-That's a big chunk of change, especially when you're hiring multiple people.
+Percentage-based fees are the most common model: industry analysis puts typical tech recruiter fees at 15-30% of the candidate’s first-year salary.
+For a software engineer making $120,000, you’re looking at $18,000 to $36,000 in recruiting fees.
+That’s a big chunk of change, especially when you’re hiring multiple people.

 Flat fee models typically run $5,000 to $20,000 per hire, regardless of salary.
 This can be more predictable for budgeting, but you might overpay for junior roles or underpay for senior positions.
 Some agencies use flat fees for high-volume hiring or specific role types.